keptn/keptn.github.io/content/docs/0.13.x/continuous_delivery/deployment_helm/index.md

 * **Blue-green deployments**
 * **user-managed deployments** (experimental)

-The explanation below is based on the provided  for the carts microservice, see [Charts](https://github.com/keptn/examples/tree/0.11.0/onboarding-carts/carts) for details.
+The explanation below is based on the provided Helm Chart for the carts microservice, see [Charts](https://github.com/keptn/examples/tree/0.11.0/onboarding-carts/carts) for details.

 ## Direct deployments